Shaka Zulu (TV series): Production

-The series was written by Joshua Sinclair for the South African Broadcasting Corporation (SABC).
-It was based on his 1985 novel of the same name.
+The series was written for the South African Broadcasting Corporation (SABC) by Joshua Sinclair, based on his 1985 novel of the same name.
 Harmony Gold USA partly funded and distributed Shaka Zulu in spite of the economic sanctions at the time.
 It was directed by William C Faure.
 The executive producer was Leon Rautenbach, and the composer was Dave Pollecutt.

-The lead actor, Henry Cele, was an international star, performing in his native South Africa and in the United States as well.
-He was selected for the role after performing the same role in a South African stage production called Shaka Zulu.
+Lead actor Henry Cele was an international star, performing in his native South Africa and in the United States as well.
+He was selected for the role after performing the same role in a South African stage production of the same name.

 Cele appeared again in 2001 as Shaka in the 3-hour 2-part miniseries, also written and directed by Sinclair, called Shaka Zulu: The Citadel.
 Set in winter 1827, Fox also reprised his role as Farewell, and also starred David Hasselhoff and Karen Allen.
 It was also released in a 2-hour telemovie version called Shaka Zulu: The Last Great Warrior.